shivharebhoomi07/Gemini_LGSK_Flutter/README.md

 Out of the box, the Starter Kit fulfills all baseline Liquid Galaxy requirements:

 * **🛡️ Bulletproof SSH Client:** Managed via `dartssh2` with graceful timeout and error handling.
-* **📍 Dynamic KML Engine:** Offloads heavy XML string generation to background threads/isolates to keep the UI smooth.
+* **📍 Dynamic KML Engine:** Offloads heavy XML string generation to background threads/isolates.
 * **🧹 Rig State Management:** Built-in commands to instantly clear logos, wipe KMLs, and reset the view.
 * **⚡ Hardware Control:** Directly reboot, relaunch, or power-off the LG cluster from the tablet UI.